 Assessments: Fairness and Marking

-This page explains about how UCB ensures that all work undertaken and examinations sat by our students are considered fairly.
+This page explains how UCB ensures that all work undertaken and examinations sat by our students are considered fairly.
 It also gives details about how our grades are decided and applied to students' work and examinations.

-UCB places a great importance on ensuring that all students have an equal opportunity to do well.
+UCB places great importance on ensuring that all students have an equal opportunity to do well.
 There is a number of practices in place to support this.